-- The position involves 1- 5 hours a week of work in February and March, with more work during the election period (if required) in March.
+- The position involves 1- 5 hours a week of work in March and April, with more work during the election period (if required) in late April.

 - An honorarium of $200 will be given for the nominations period, and in the case of elections, another $300 will be given.

 Application deadline is Friday, March 3, 2023 at 10am

 If you are interested, please send your name, contact information, why you are interested in the position and why you would make a good Electoral Officer to email@example.com.

 - Communication skills, able to convey information clearly to students nominating themselves both orally and in writing

 - Integrity and ability to respect process and confidentiality

 The electoral officer shall receive an honorarium of $200 for work performed during the nomination period, and an additional $300 honorarium for electoral duties should elections be held.